This is the BEST Homemade French Bread recipe and is so easy to make! It’s soft, tasty and comes out perfect every time.

 - In a small bowl, dissolve yeast in warm water.

-- In the bowl of a stand mixer, combine hot water, oil, sugar, salt and 3 cups of the flour.
-Mix together with the paddle attachment.
+- In the bowl of a stand mixer, combine hot water, oil, sugar, salt, and 3 cups of flour.
+Mix with the paddle attachment.

 - Add yeast mixture and mix to combine.

-- Add remaining 3 cups of flour 1 cup at a time, mixing after each addition.
-Once all of the flour is added, let dough rest for 10 minutes.
+- Switch to the dough hook attachment and add the remaining 3 cups of flour 1 cup at a time, mixing after each addition.
+Once all of the flour is added, let the dough rest for 10 minutes.

 - Place dough onto a lightly floured surface and divide into three pieces.
-Roll each piece into a 9-x-12-inch rectangle.
+Roll each piece into a 9×12-inch rectangle.
 Roll each rectangle up from the long edge like a jelly roll.

 - Place each dough roll on a prepared baking sheet, seam side down.

-- Toward the end of the rise, preheat the oven to 375 degrees F.
+- Toward the end of the rise, preheat the oven to 375°F.

 - Bake on the middle rack for 20 minutes or until golden brown.